 In this procedure, the materials are ordered and managed in unique batch numbers which enable to manage the expiry and timely use of the product.

 #5 – Barcode Scanning

-The method is used to manage the finished goods inventory where a unique barcode is assigned to a carton of the products which is scanned in case of production, dispatch and in any other movement for tracking of that product.
-There are many other ways that can be followed for inventory purposes.
+This method is used to manage the finished goods inventory.
+A unique barcode is assigned to a carton of the products.
+It is scanned in case of production, dispatch, and in any other movement for tracking of that product.
+You can follow this in many other ways for inventory purposes.

 Importance of Inventory Control

-- Better management and implementation of inventory control help the company in case of a sudden increase in the demands of the products as well as in case of a sudden decrease in demand for the products.
+- Better management and implementation of inventory control help the company in case of a sudden increase as well as a sudden decrease in demand for the products.

 - They help the company to provide better services to customers and timely services as well.

 - The better management of inventory stock reduces the risk of deterioration of stock as well as wastage of stocks.
 The controlling and storing of only required stock also helps in case of any unforeseen extraordinary incidence that may happen in the future resulting in loss of the stocks.

 - Inventory control plays the role of a bridge for the inventory in case of a major difference in the planned production and actual production by the production team and function due to any unforeseeable reason.

 - Avoiding overstocking and understocking of the stock of an inventory;